LiliyaSm/rsschool-nodejs-task-graphql/README.md

 ```

 Unsubscribe from
-The input contains the **unsubscribed user** data that is similar to REST request.
+The input contains the **unsubscribed user** id that is similar to REST request.

 ```
 mutation($id: String!, $unsubscribed: SubscriberInput!) {